 - Take any medicines called “nitrates” (See “What

-are commonly used to treat angina.
-Angina is a symptom of heart disease and
+commonly used to treat angina.
+Angina is a symptom of heart disease and can cause

 Medicines called nitrates include nitroglycerin that is found in tablets, sprays, ointments, pastes, or patches.
 Nitrates can also be found in other medicines such as isosorbide dinitrate or isosorbide mononitrate.
 Some recreational drugs called “poppers” also contain nitrates, such as amyl nitrate and butyl nitrate.
 Do not use LEVITRA if you are using these drugs.
 Ask your doctor or pharmacist if you are not sure if any of your medicines are nitrates.

 - Take riociguat, a guanylate cyclase stimulator, a medicine that treats pulmonary arterial hypertension and chronic-throembolic pulmonary hypertension.